| main metropolitan page | the broadway entrance | lobby areas | auditorium | stage and booth |

 History in the mid-20s: In July 1924 Grauman sold his downtown holdings to Paramount Publix.
 Al

 Kaufman, the brother-in-law of Jesse Lasky and a founding member of

 Famous Players-Lasky, was appointed to manage the Metropolitan, Million Dollar and Rialto theatres for the company.
 Kaufman had earlier been their studio manager.

-Like other west coast Publix theatres, the Metropolitan was soon operated by Fox West Coast for Paramount.
-Publix continued to use the Grauman name in advertising although Sid no longer participated in the theatre's operation.
+Like other west coast Publix theatres, the Metropolitan was soon operated by West Coast Theatres for Paramount.
+Publix continued to use the Grauman name in advertising for awhile although Sid no longer participated in the theatre's operation.

 Publix renovations of the late 20s included getting the orchestra off the stage and constructing a regular orchestra pit downstage of the proscenium.
 With the orchestra out of the way the movie screen could be moved farther downstage.